finnjames/fsj.xyz/pages/cv.md

 Now, I am building a new front-end application for the Skynet robotic telescope network, with a focus on the radio data interpretation and analysis tools.

-### Web Designer/Developer, <span class="roman">Radiolevity</span>
+### Web Designer/Developer, <span class="roman">freelance</span>

 <span class="gray">June 2019 – Present</span>

-I am a designer and full-stack web developer under my own brand “radiolevity.”
+I am a freelance designer and full-stack web developer.
 I am a one-stop shop for local clients to create or overhaul their web presence.
 A portfolio example: the [Chapel Hill Friends Meeting website](https://chapelhillfriends.org).

 ### Counselor, <span class="roman">Carolina Friends School</span>